Glengad

 Much of Glengad is a Special Area of Conservation and Sruwaddacon Bay is both an S.A.C. and a S.P.A (Birds Directive) – Special Protected Area for Birds.
-It is also an E.U. protected N.H.A.
-(Natural Heritage Area) In May and June the air is filled with the songs of the sky larks hovering so high in the sky that they are almost invisible.
-Goldcrests abound in winter.
+It is also an E.U. protected Natural Heritage Area.

 Unfortunately for the local sand martins whose nest holes were in the cliffs at Glengad Beach, Royal Dutch Shell sent in their diggers and removed the cliffs, placing nets to stop the birds returning.
-The 'new' temporary cliffs they rebuilt mechanically don't seem to hold the same appeal for the species.
-Caubeen Mountain (Dooncarton) sweeps down to Broadhaven Bay and Sruwaddacon Estuary and has some of the most spectacular and scenic views to be found in the county if not the entire country.
+The 'new' temporary cliffs they rebuilt mechanically don't hold the same appeal for the species.

+Caubeen Mountain (Dooncarton) sweeps down to Broadhaven Bay and Sruwaddacon Estuary and has spectacular and scenic views.

 Glengad is the proposed landfall site for the contentious pipeline from the Corrib gas field, and is the ongoing scene of protests against the project.

 Major landslide area

 A major landslide consisting of 40 separate landslides hit the Glengad area on 19 September 2003.
 The previous recorded landslide in the parish was in 1937.

 The Geological Survey of Ireland produced a report on reasons for the major landslide.